trombik/jekyll-site-info.mkrsgh.org/makerspace/courses/3D_Printing_Basic.md

 ---
 title: 3D Printing Basic
+header:
+  overlay_image: /assets/img/amin-hasani-C_cG9ZV2Zk0-unsplash-800.jpg
+  overlay_filter: 0.5
+tagline: Basic course for the absolute beginners

 ---

-In the 3D Printing Basic course, you will print a 3D solid model.
-You will learn what you need when you print a 3D solid model.
+In the 3D Printing Basic course, you will print a 3D solid model from publicly available STL files.
+You will learn how 3D printer works, materials and filaments, calibration techniques, and fine-tuning printer settings.

 After successful completion of the course assignment, you will receive _3D_ [badge](../../badges/).